libuv/libuv/docs/src/design.rst

 #.
 The loop concept of 'now' is initially set.

 #.
-Due timers are run if the loop was run with ``UV_RUN_DEFAULT``.
-All active timers scheduled
-   for a time before the loop's concept of *now* get their callbacks called.

-#.
 If the loop is *alive*  an iteration is started, otherwise the loop will exit immediately.
 So,
    when is a loop considered to be *alive*?
 If a loop has active and ref'd handles, active requests or closing handles it's considered to be *alive*.